ike1112/agents/research agent/README.md

 The script will:
 1. Start researching the default topic (currently hardcoded as "Radio observations of recurrent novae" in `main()`).
-2. Print the process of tool usage, draft generation, and reflection to the console.
+2. Print the process of tool usage, draft generation, critique, and rewriting to the console.
 3. Save the final output as `research_report.html` in the current directory.